MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-nodejs.md

 ---
-title: "Quickstart: Use Visual Studio to create your first Node.js app"
+title: "Create your first Node.js app" ms.custom: SEO-VS-2020
 description: In this quickstart, you create a Node.js app in Visual Studio ms.date: 06/27/2018 ms.technology: vs-javascript